aldreth/lammas-records/recordings/choral/en-priere.md

 ---
-new_slug: en-priere
+slug: en-priere
 title: En Prière
 serialNumber: LAMM170
 coverImage: "../../src/images/recordings/en-priere.jpg"
 performer: The Girl Choristers of All Saints’ Church, Northampton
 directors:
-- 'Director: Edward Whiting'
+  - "Director: Edward Whiting"
-- 'Organ: Richard Pinel'
+  - "Organ: Richard Pinel"
 contentHtml: |-
   <h1>En Prière</h1>
   <p>Each year the music at All Saints’ Church goes from strength to strength.
 Services in the church are usually sung by the choir of boys and men - an unbroken tradition dating back over 450 years.
 Alongside this, a separate girls’ choir sings regularly.
 Concerts and recitals given by the church’s own musicians and visiting artists also form part of the busy music programme.
 The choirs have made three recordings on the Lammas label, and regularly undertake foreign tours, most recently to Rhode Island, New York and France, and in the coming year to Italy, Germany and Switzerland.</p>